morimekta/providence/providence-config/src/site/markdown/index.md

 This is the `providence` project, so guess what, it is the base definition.
 And since providence support modular schema definitions, it's config system needs to support modularity of the config in the same way.

+### Config compatibility

+Providence is by it's very definition backward compatible, and if reading in non-strict modes, it is also *forward* compatible.
+Forward compatible means that you can add new fields and references, and update the config files with content from those fields without breaking older users fo the same config files.

 ### Config file Syntax